griffithlab/rnaseq_tutorial_wiki/DE-Visualization.md

 Occasionally you may wish to reformat and work with cuffdiff output in R manually.
 Therefore we provide an optional/advanced tutorial on how to format your results for R and perform "old school" (non-cummeRbund analysis) on your data.

-Expression and differential expression files will be read into R. The R analysis will make use of the transcript-level expression and differential expression files from cuffdiff.
-Copy the necessary files to a new directory.

-	cd $RNA_HOME/
-	mkdir -p final_results/tophat_cufflinks/ref_only
-	cd $RNA_HOME/final_results/tophat_cufflinks/ref_only
-	cp $RNA_HOME/de/tophat_cufflinks/ref_only/isoform* .
-	cp $RNA_HOME/de/tophat_cufflinks/ref_only/read_groups.info .

-A separate R file has been provided in the github repo for part 3 of the tutorial: [Tutorial_Module4_Part3_Supplementary_R.R](https://github.com/griffithlab/rnaseq_tutorial/blob/master/Rscripts/Tutorial_Module4_Part3_Supplementary_R.R)

 In this tutorial you will:

 * Learn basic R usage and commands (common plots, and data manipulation tasks)